Call 212-577-3300

 Our Unit, along with JRP’s Special Litigation and Law Reform Unit (SLLRU) and Educational Advocacy Project (EAP), work together to identify issues of particular importance to our clients and develop strategies both at the trial and appellate levels to address these matters.
 We also have worked together to author amicus briefs brought in both the state and federal courts to address issues of major importance to our practice.

-For example, working closely with SLLRU, our Unit drafted a brief to challenge the Family Court’s finding that it lacks jurisdiction to determine the appropriateness of a child’s continued placement in a highly-controlled setting away from home and community, in contravention of the language and purpose of recently-enacted legislation specifically intended to ensure that children do not languish in unnecessarily restrictive placements.
+For example, working with SLLRU, and with the additional invaluable support of amici from Lawyers for Children and The Children’s Law Center, our Unit prevailed on a challenge to a Family Court’s finding that it lacked jurisdiction to determine the appropriateness of a child’s continued placement in a highly-controlled setting away from home and community, in contravention of the language and purpose of recently-enacted legislation specifically intended to ensure that children do not languish in unnecessarily restrictive placements.
 In addition, an attorney from our Unit and an attorney from the Bronx trial office partnered with EAP to develop a protocol for handling school suspension hearings in particular kinds of cases.
 The Appeals Unit worked with SLLRU in seeking habeas corpus relief for clients being held in juvenile detention centers at the height of the COVID-19 pandemic.
 It also has been involved with SLLRU and the Criminal Defense Practice’s DNA Law Unit in challenging the collection and storage of our clients’ DNA, and we have joined with the Immigration Law Unit on appeals involving children seeking Special Immigration Juvenile Status (SIJS).